LEGO-Robotics/LEGO-Robotics/Competitions/FIRST-LEGO-League/2021-2022-Cargo-Connect/Explore/Sessions/README.md

 - As facilitator, help guide the team members in the performance of their roles during each session.

 - The sessions contain individual and team tasks to help the team perform their roles independently.

+## Pre-Session Checkpoint

+Please read the student Engineering Notebook and this Team Meeting Guide before starting the sessions.
+They are full of very useful information to guide you through the program.

+Use this checkpoint to help you get started and guide you toward success.

+- Make sure you have a Bluetooth-enabled device with the WeDo 2.0 or SPIKE™ Essential app installed.

+- Unpack the WeDo 2.0 or SPIKE™ Essential set (if not already done) and sort the LEGO® elements into the tray.

+- Make sure the hub is fully charged or has batteries in it.

+- Familiarize yourself with the contents of the Explore set.

+- Explore the FIRST® Core Values.
+These are the essential foundation for your team.

+- Watch the FIRST LEGO League Explore Season video and other videos on the FIRST LEGO League You Tube channel.

+- The team could complete the Introduction and some Getting Started activities in the app so that they gain experience in building and coding before starting the sessions.

+- Discuss transportation-related vocabulary with the team.
+Words could include product, package, cargo, efficiency, access, safety, and connections.

+### Helpful Resources

+LEGO® Education Support:
+- education.lego.com/en-us/support
+- Phone: (800) 422-5346

+Main Website: firstlegoleague.org

+General Support Questions: fllexplore@firstinspires.org

+Equity, Diversity, & Inclusion Training: firstinspires.org/about/diversityinclusion

+LEGO Education Teacher Community: community.lego.education.com

+CARGO CONNECT Resources: firstlegoleague.org/season

+Educator Resources: info.firstinspires.org/curriculum (Find additional digital resources here!)

+Hybrid Learning:
+- education.lego.com/en-us/managing-todays-classroom#covid-19-resources
+- firstinspires.org/covid-19